dotnet/EntityFramework.Docs/docs/platforms/uwp/getting-started.rst

 Upgrade Microsoft.NETCore.UniversalWindowsPlatform
 --------------------------------------------------

 Depending on your version of Visual Studio, the template may have generated your project with an old version of .NET Core for UWP.
-EF Core requires ``Microsoft.NETCore.UniversalWindowsPlatform`` version **>=5.2.0**
+EF Core requires ``Microsoft.NETCore.UniversalWindowsPlatform`` version **5.2.0** or greater.

 * :menuselection:`Tools --> NuGet Package Manager --> Package Manager Console`
-* Run ``Update-Package Microsoft.NETCore.UniversalWindowsPlatform``
+* Run ``Install-Package Microsoft.NETCore.UniversalWindowsPlatform -Version 5.2.0``

 Install Entity Framework
 ------------------------